-Upgrading from a SAS 9.1 z/OS System to a SAS 9.1.2 System
+Upgrading a SAS 9.1 or 9.1.2 z/OS System to a SAS 9.1.3 System

-The following two sections explain how to create a SAS z/OS business intelligence (BI) installation that you can swap into a functioning SAS 9.1 BI installation.
+The following two sections explain how to create a SAS z/OS business intelligence installation that you can swap into a functioning SAS 9.1 or SAS 9.1.2 business intelligence installation.
 Be certain to follow the steps in order.

-Installing and Configuring the SAS 9.1.2 Software
+Installing and Configuring the SAS 9.1.3 Software

-Follow these instructions to install and configure a 9.1.2 system that you can test before you put it into production.
+Follow these instructions to install and configure a 9.1.3 system that you can test before you put it into production.

-1 Install SAS 9.1.2 Foundation for z/OS using the "Action A" instructions for installing a completely new SAS Foundation for z/OS.
+1 Install SAS 9.1.3 Foundation for z/OS using the "Action A" instructions for installing a completely new SAS Foundation for z/OS.
 You can use the SAS Installation Wizard for z/OS for this task.
 The high level prefix that you use for this installation is not critical.

-Note: The "Action A" instructions are located in your Installation Kit, behind the Installation Guide tab. $\triangle$
+Note: The "Action A" instructions are located in your Installation Kit, behind the Installation Guide tab. \triangle

-2 Perform all of the necessary post-installation customization tasks for the new SAS 9.1.2 Foundation for z/OS.
-These customizations are discussed in appendixes in the Configuration Guide section of the Installation Kit, and should mirror the customizations that you performed when installing the SAS 9.1 Foundation for z/OS.

-3 In the control data set used for installing the new SAS 9.1.2 Foundation for z/OS (hereafter referred to as the CNTLDSN), open an editor on the member UGTARGET.
+- 2 Perform all of the necessary post-installation customization tasks for the new SAS 9.1.3 Foundation for z/OS.
+These customizations are discussed in appendixes in the Configuration Guide section of the Installation Kit, and should mirror the customizations that you performed when installing the SAS 9.1 or SAS 9.1.2 Foundation for z/OS. - 3 In the control data set used for installing the new SAS 9.1.3 Foundation for z/OS (hereafter referred to as the CNTLDSN), open an editor on the member UGTARGET.
 Edit the following line:

+UGPFX=SAS.V91.PROD.PFX

-UGPFX=SAS.V91.PROD.PFX <<==SUPPLY YOUR PRODUCTION SAS PREFIX
+<<==SUPPLY YOUR PRODUCTION SAS PREFIX

-Substitute the high-level prefix of your production or existing SAS 9.1 Foundation for z/OS system for SAS.V91.PROD.PFX.
+Substitute the high-level prefix of your production or existing SAS 9.1 or SAS 9.1.2 Foundation for z/OS system for SAS.V91.PROD.PFX.
 Then save the member.